 Report cards are issued at the end of every marking period.
 This document records student grades, attendance, and other information.
-Parent/teacher conferences are held two times a year.
+For tips about understanding your child's report card, visit: www.hcpss.org/f/academics/esparent-conference-understanding-report-cards.pdf.
+Parent/teacher conferences are held two times a year, in November and February.